cbaziotis/neat-vision/README.md

 for Natural Language Processing (NLP) tasks.

 #### Features
-  - Visualize the attention scores in multiple ways: heatmap over words, over scores, show/hide the scores and more.
+  - Visualize the attention scores, with lots of options.
   - Export the visualization to SVG format.
 This is very convenient if you want to use the visualization in an academic paper.
-However, you have first to convert the SVG to PDF.
+However, you may have to convert the SVG to PDF.
   - Visualize the models predictions.
 Show the posterior distribution over the classes, the error in regression tasks and more.
 Useful for debugging your